We will reach out soon with more information. Let's ensure great customer experiences, together.

 You can more easily understand the relationship between training and quality: With training assignments and QA in the same place, you can see what was assigned to which ticket, and if the training was completed.
 This gives managers rich context into how agents are receiving training, and how well they’re staying up-to-date on their quality audits and feedback.

-You can build out a seamless loop between how agents are trained, and what they’re grading on: Imagine a world in which everything an agent sees in their onboarding program is perfectly reflected in the way their performance is assessed?
+You can build out a seamless loop between how agents are trained, and what they’re graded on: Imagine a world in which everything an agent sees in their onboarding program is perfectly reflected in the way their performance is assessed?
 And in which every question on their QA form has associated trainings in case they need a little brush up?
 Through a more holistic and connected relationship between quality and training, you can make sure that your agent experience is 0% disjointed – what exists in onboarding will continue seamlessly through to quality reviews, and that will transition seamlessly into ongoing training.

 Here’s what I’m talking about: